shapeshed/shapeshed.com/content/posts/ie6_notice_encourage_users_to_upgrade_internet_explorer_6.md

-{
-  "slug": "ie6-notice-encourage-users-to-upgrade-internet-explorer-6",
-  "title": "IE6 Notice - Encourage users to upgrade IE6",
-  "date": "2009-07-28T00:00:00+01:00",
++++
+date = "2009-07-28T00:00:00+01:00"
-  "description": "IE6 is evil and must die so I've created IE6 Notice a 2kb JavaScript file that adds a notice to sites encouraging users to upgrade from IE6. ", "tags": [
+description = "IE6 is evil and must die so I've created IE6 Notice a 2kb JavaScript file that adds a notice to sites encouraging users to upgrade from IE6. " slug = "ie6-notice-encourage-users-to-upgrade-internet-explorer-6" tags = ["Browsers", "Microsoft", "Web Standards"] title = "IE6 Notice - Encourage users to upgrade IE6"

-    "Browsers",
-    "Microsoft",
-    "Web Standards"
-  ]
-}
++++
 ## What it is

 IE6 Notice adds a notice for IE6 users encouraging them to upgrade their browser.
 Users may choose to hide the notice and their preference will be remembered.